quicwg/ops-drafts/draft-ietf-quic-applicability.md

 applications using QUIC, as well.
 Considerations on linkability, replay attacks, and randomness discussed in {{!QUIC-TLS}} should be taken into account when deploying and using QUIC.
-Further, migration to an new address exposes a linkage between client addresses to the server which should also be considered with respective to user privacy.
+Further, migration to an new address exposes a linkage between client addresses to the server and may expose this linkage also to the path if the connection ID cannot be changed or flows can otherwise be correlated.
+When migration is supported, this needs to be considered with respective to user privacy.

 Application developers should note that any fallback they use when QUIC cannot